• Air Fryer

 2. Use the right curry powder and seasonings - Jamaican Curry Powder is a combination of spices.
 For Jamaican curry, you need to use good curry powder.
 I use a combination of Hot Blue Mountain Country Curry Powder and Betapac Curry Powder.
 I also add a little Jamaican all-purpose seasoning.

 3. Use a whole chicken or just dark meat chicken, cut into pieces with skin removed - Curry chicken, like brown stew chicken, is a stew, and you want to make sure your chicken doesn’t dry out.
 I opt for boneless, skinless chicken thighs, which stay juicy and tender.
-It also eliminates the need to chop up the chicken.

-4. Only use a little bit of water - Curry is known to “sprout its own water.”
-I only add ¼ cup of water to this recipe when I start cooking, and I end up without about 1 ½ cup of gravy once it’s done.
+4. Use only a little water - Curry is known to “sprout its own water.”
+I only add ¼ cup of water to this recipe when I start cooking, and I end up with about 1 ½ cups of gravy once it’s done.
 Adding too much water can make your curry bland.

 The Ingredients You Need to Make This Recipe

-• Chicken: boneless, skinless Chicken thighs or whole chicken pieces cut into 2-inch pieces.
+• Chicken: boneless, skinless chicken thighs or whole chicken pieces cut into 2-inch pieces.

-• Seasonings and Spices: Curry powder, All-purpose seasoning, Salt, Pepper
+• Seasonings and Spices: Curry powder, All-purpose seasoning, Salt, Black Pepper

 • Vegetables: Yellow onion, Green onions, Green pepper, Garlic cloves, Russet potato